In conversation: Jonas Krüger of Brdr. Krüger

 We talked to Jonas Krüger, creative director of Brdr.
 Krüger about the creative process behind such a collaboration and what it was like to work alongside some of Denmark’s most creative voices.

 Myself and my sister are now in charge of the company - together we are the 5th generation.
 I think what is different in our generation is that we are not trained wood craftsmen, we actually had the choice of trying out other professions.
 That’s a luxury that previous generations didn’t have.
-We’ve been outside of the four walls of the workshop and seen other parts of the world and we bring a new perspective to a traditional business, to traditional crafts.
+The fact we’ve been outside of the four walls of the workshop and seen other parts of the world means we bring a new perspective to a traditional business, to traditional crafts.

 We keep on nurturing those values of quality and craftsmanship but bring a new perspective to what you can do with it, in terms of design and reaching out in the world.